TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > pathways are lit by ornate lamps.

-Throughout the city, there are various Archons who may stop the characters and ask for their identification or details of their registration.
-If they haven't been registered, they will be taken to the Hall of Salutation to be greeted.
+Throughout the city, there are various Archons who may stop the characters and ask for a Mark of Mydaiel.
+If they don't have a Mark of Mydaiel, they will be taken to the Hall of Salutation to be greeted.

 ### Port of Wonders